wgoode3/Lectures/Web_Fundamentals/week2day3.md

 </table>
 ```
 <details>
-  <summary>Does the above table have \<tbody> tags?</summary>
+  <summary>Does the above table have &lt;tbody&gt; tags?</summary>
   Yes.
-The browser will automatically generate a \<tbody> for us even if we didn't write it.
+The browser will automatically generate a &lt;tbody&gt; for us even if we didn't write it.
 You can style it with CSS and everything.
 </details><br>

 <details>